-So how to start Montessori at home?
-Start teaching your toddler how to do things by himself, like taking his own spoon and bowl, his clothes and diapers.
-Put his things low so he can reach and take it.
+So how to make your home Montessori?
+Start teaching your toddler how to do things by himself, like taking his own spoon and bowl, his clothes, and diapers.
+Put his things low so he can reach and take them.
 Build him a Montessori bedroom and play area and childproof your house.

 I’m going to go into details on how to do those things, how I did it for my 18-month-old son at home, giving you the step by steps to start Montessori at home.
 It’s not only about building the place, but also how to put it into practice, and we will cover both.
 We will focus on building the place first.

 The best place to start is with the bedroom.
 The bedroom shouldn’t be cluttered, it should have as few things as possible.
 Everything needs to have a purpose so you need to choose carefully what needs to be in there.
 My son’s bedroom only has this.